akjoshi/linkedsdg/README.md

 3. Push them to the registry: `docker-compose -f docker-compose.yml -f docker-compose-test.yml push`

-4. Generate the proper deployment files for the test containers: `kompose convert -f docker-compose.yml -f docker-compose-test.yml -o .k8s\[version]\test`
+4. Create the following folder `.k8s\[version]\test`and generate the proper deployment files for the test containers: `kompose convert -f docker-compose.yml -f docker-compose-test.yml -o .k8s\[version]\test`

 5. Ensure you are configured to push to the proper test namespace: (sdgontologies-test)